Anthony-Massaad/store-website-nextjs/README.md

 A mimic of some e-commerce store using NextJs, Typescript, and prisma.
 [Primereact](https://primereact.org/) and [Primeflex](https://primeflex.org/) used for prebuilt components and css.
 Custom css used if necessary.
 The products used were found using [the fake store api](https://fakestoreapi.com).

+You can view a demo of the app [here](store-website-nextjs.vercel.app)

 # Functionality done

 ### Functional